twolfson/objective-c-playground/README.md

 - How do I disable autoclosing strings in Markdown editing in Xcode?
 - **We should visit the Shortcut Foo page for Xcode...**
 - Can we add multi-cursor support like Sublime Text to Xcode?
+    - Looks possible via some voodoo - <https://stackoverflow.com/a/34468037>
 - What's the "Server & Bots" tab in Preferences for?

 ## Tips and Tricks